 Well, happy summer!
-I have been spending sometime revamping my lessons and one that I want to include this year is the history of the computer.
+I have been spending sometime revamping my lessons (who says teachers get summers off?!)
+One lesson that I want to include this year is about the history of the computer.
 This lesson is intended for my 5th grade computer class.
 You can make adaptions as you see fit!

 Introduction to computer history